Steens Mountain: Ecology

 Steens Mountain is distinctive in its absence of trees of the pine family, Pinaceae, especially ponderosa pine and Douglas fir, at elevations in which they would normally be found – from 5,500-8,000 ft above sea level.
 Although other mountains of the Great Basin also lack these trees, Steens Mountain is the largest mountain area without them.
 One possible cause of the absence of these trees is the isolation of Steens Mountain, although lack of seed dispersal by bird species such as Clark's nutcracker may also be a factor.
 It is also possible that prehistoric fires, including fires used by Native Americans, eradicated the Pinaceae populations.
 Home to a wide variety of animals, the area is primarily known for birding, hunting, and fishing.
 Birds here include golden eagles, owls, and the protected sage grouse.
 Other animals found in the area include rattlesnakes, scorpions, elk, bighorn sheep, pronghorn antelope, and cougars.
-The area is home to wild horses.
+The area is home to feral horses.
 Drawing much controversy, the Bureau of Land Management engages in wild horse roundups every few years, employing helicopters to herd the horses.
 Historically, Steens Mountain Wilderness was once home to grizzly bears; a skull was unearthed in nearby Malheur Lake.
 In the 1970s, a wolverine was trapped and released on Steens Mountain.